Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Royals have posted a mark of 3-4.
+- In 10 games as the underdog over the last 10 matchups, the Royals have a record of 6-4.

-- When it comes to the over/under, the Royals and their foes are 3-5-2 in their last 10 contests.
+- In their previous 10 matchups with a total posted by oddsmakers, the Royals and their foes are 3-7-0 when it comes to hitting the over.

-- The Royals have not covered a spread in any of their past 10 games (one of those contests had a spread).
+- The Royals have fallen short of covering the runline in the two of their past 10 games that had a set spread.

 Royals Betting Records & Stats

-- The Royals have won in 40, or 31.5%, of the 127 contests they have been named as odds-on underdogs this year.
+- The Royals have been victorious in 43, or 32.8%, of the 131 contests they have been chosen as underdogs in this season.

-- Kansas City has a record of 6-14, a 30% win rate, when it's set as an underdog of +190 or more by oddsmakers this season.
+- Kansas City has entered 23 games this season as the underdog by +185 or more and is 6-17 in those contests.

-- The Royals have an implied victory probability of 34.5% according to the moneyline set by sportsbooks for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Royals have a 35.1% chance of pulling out a win.

-- Kansas City and its opponents have gone over the total this season in 71 of its 148 opportunities.
+- So far this season, Kansas City and its opponents have hit the over in 73 of its 152 games with a total.

-- The Royals are 10-9-0 against the spread in their 19 games that had a posted line this season.
+- The Royals have an against the spread record of 10-10-0 in 20 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!